Special characters

 Let's say you want to insert {"ILoveMyTestcase"}.
 In this case, you need to enter "{""ILoveMyTestcase""}":

-If this data contains { or } as part of a string, you need to escape them:
+If a value contains { or } as part of a string, you need to escape them:

 You can escape the characters one at a time, or you can escape the entire string.